 Bryson took advantage of several other opportunities at Stevenson, including conducting undergraduate research; participating in a summer internship in human resources at the printing/design firm Strategic Factory, and going abroad on a trip to Hawaii to study environmental science during the 2017 Winterim.

-"One of the aspects of SU that enjoyed the most was the opportunity to create a legacy for yourself rather than just be a number," Bryson says.
+"One of the aspects of Stevenson that I enjoyed the most was the opportunity to create a legacy for yourself rather than just be a number," Bryson says.
 "There is opportunity here at Stevenson for all students to become leaders but it calls for us to go that extra MILE to make it happen."